 - Indoor masking is optional.
 It is recommended for those at risk, with family members at risk, or if recovering from any illness.
 Masking requirements will be amended if the Ventura County Department of Public Health recommends indoor masking;

-- All OSA staff working with students are fully vaccinated against COVID-19.
-Any additional staff or subcontractors working with students this year will fall under the same requirement;
+- All OSA staff working with students in any indoor capacity are fully vaccinated against COVID-19.
+Any additional staff or subcontractors working indoors with students this year will fall under the same requirement;

-- Our safety measures include creating a low (or no) transmission learning environment as much as possible: high % of vaccinated persons (currently >%75, students and staff); indoor masking (with well-fitting masks); distance based on the activity; good ventilation/filtration; and, being outdoors as much as possible;
+- Our ongoing safety measures include creating a low transmission learning environment as much as possible: high % of vaccinated persons; good ventilation/filtration for all indoor spaces; and, being outdoors as much as possible.

-- OSA COVID-19 Safety Recommendations follow the “K-12 Guidelines 2021-22 School Year” plan, updated November 24, 2021, as well as the Ventura County Department of Public Health guidelines, updated December 9, 2021, and amended with consideration of our particular needs, population, and environment.
+- OSA COVID-19 Safety Recommendations follow the “K-12 Guidelines 2022-2023 School Year” plan, updated September 30, 2022, as well as the Ventura County Department of Public Health guidelines and amended with consideration of our particular needs, population, and environment.

-- If students/staff are asymptomatic for up to ten days after a positive test, and/or continue to test positive with an at-home test, we will make recommendations for this situation on a case-by-case basis, as to when students/staff return, which may include:
+- If students/staff are asymptomatic for five days and still test positive, we will make recommendations for this situation on a case-by-case basis, as to when students/staff return, which may include: